KshitizTrashh/Simple-API/README.md

 <p><center>What does it do?</center></p>

-> It just gets the texts and stuffs from the api
+> It just gets the text and stuff from the api